fahadahmedkhokhar/Coffee-Bean-Detection-using-YoloV5/README.md

-# Coffee Beans Detection Web Application
+# Coffee Beans Live Detection Web Application

 This project is a web-based application for detecting coffee beans' quality using YOLOv5 and Django.
-The application classifies coffee beans into four categories from an input image:
+The application classifies coffee beans into four categories from an Live Stream:

 - **Broken**
 - **COCO**